Kathybubbles/EEP135-Casimir-Funk/README.md

 [A] Solution

-Function can be found in nutrientdata.ipynb
+Function can be found in nutrientdata.ipynb & project_two_final.ipynb

 [B] Is your solution edible?